What is Boba Milk Tea?A Brief Knowledge & History of Boba Tea

 Click to see our product catalog of tapioca balls & popping boba series.

 The Common Toppings for Boba Milk Tea & Matching Different Types of Tea

+What is boba milk tea?
 For foreigners, traditional tea is nothing more than black tea or milk tea.
-It’s difficult to think that Taiwan’s fresh hand-shaken tea can be fashionable like magic, which is attractive and memorable for many individuals.
+It’s difficult to imagine that Taiwan’s fresh hand-shaken tea can be fashionable like magic, which is attractive and memorable for many individuals.